telerik/ajax-docs/controls/listbox/server-side-programming/dropped.md

 1. The instance of the listbox firing the event

-2. An event arguments parameter containing the following methods:
+2. An event arguments parameter containing the following properties:

 * **HtmlElementID** - the ID of the target element which the item is dropped over.